 Missing responses:

 This term is used to describe data which are not stored as a valid response for a question or variable in a dataset.
 There can be a number of different types of missing data, with the most common being classed as ‘user missing’ data.
 Within the data cleaning process, several different missing response codes are used to identify how data for a particular respondent has been handled.

+Please note, contractors should submit raw ‘uncleaned’ data to the SCC, as per the ‘entering and coding data prior to submission’ section below.

 These codes are as follows: